inkarkat/vim-SearchRepeat/README.md

     To change the search type back to plain normal search (without changing the search pattern), just type '/<Enter>'.

+    <Leader>tgn             Toggle whether a change in the current search pattern
+                            resets searching with n/N to standard search, or the current search type is kept.
+                            (g:SearchRepeat_IsResetToStandardSearch).

 ### EXAMPLE

 Let's define a simple custom search that positions the current search result